 Chucky Tattoo Designs

-Chucky With Staples Tattoo
+Chucky With Staples

-As to the tattoo itself, it is one of the more unique I've seen for color choices, and could work with a lot of different design choices.
-There's a lot of potential there.
+Most Chucky tattoos feature a lot of color.
+That's why I included this smoky gray interpretation, as it seems unique to the genre.
+As for the tattoo itself, it is one of the more unique I've seen, and the black-and-gray color scheme could work with a lot of different design choices.
+There's a lot of potential here.

 Chucky Leg Tattoo